ashokgit/AgentsAndWorkflows/README.md

 ## Contributing

 We welcome contributions!
 Please see `CONTRIBUTING.md` for details on how to contribute, submit bug reports, or request features.
-(You'll need to create this file).

 ## License

-This project is licensed under the [YOUR CHOSEN LICENSE HERE] - see the `LICENSE` file for details.
-(You'll need to create this file and choose a license).
+This project is licensed under the **MIT License** - see the `LICENSE` file for details.